 For the Hermione book character pumpkin, I had entries turned in where the whole character of Hermione was painted on the pumpkin.
 In the example in the photo above, the Hermione pumpkin was just a painted head with construction paper hair crimped to be bushy.
 Note the Gryffindor scarf draped artfully around the base.
 Nice touch!

 Junie B. Jones Pumpkin

 This very cute book character pumpkin depicts Junie B. Jones in the book Toothless Wonder.
 In addition to the painted pumpkin head with glasses and a yarn wig, there is also a cardboard cutout of a shirt with buttons colored on the front and a construction paper collar.
 The floral pattern on the shirt is done in marker, as well as the pattern on the construction paper sleeves, which are attached behind the cardboard with glue.
 Junie B. has ears made of construction paper, and a little tooth necklace hanging around her neck for holding her tooth, which is hanging down below the visible area in the photo.
-If you decide to use this book character pumpkin idea, you probably don’t want 144 tooth necklaces.
+If you decide to use this Junie B Jones pumpkin book character idea, you probably don’t want 144 tooth necklaces.
 My school secretary gives them out whenever someone loses a tooth at school.
-If your child’s school does the same, maybe your could ask to borrow one.
+If your child’s school does the same, maybe you could ask to borrow one.